HansiMcKlaus/AudioSpectrumVisualizer/README.md

 `-cs, --chunkSize` Amount of frames cached before clearing (Higher chunk size lowers render time, but increases RAM usage).
 Default: auto

-`-cr, --cores` Number of cores to use for rendering and export.
-Default: All cores
+`-p, --processes` Number of processes to use for rendering and export.
+Default: Number of processor cores (or hyperthreads, if supported)

-RAM usage is proportional to the chunksize multiplied by the number of cores.
-Per default (auto) the chunksize is set to 128 divided by the number of cores.
+RAM usage is proportional to the chunksize multiplied by the number of processes.
+Per default (auto) the chunksize is set to 128 divided by the number of processes.
 Ex.
-128/4 = chunksize of 32 per core on a machine with 4 cores.
-You may want to increase the chunksize on a machine with many cores for better performance, as a larger chunksize per core increases speed.
+128/4 = chunksize of 32 per processes on a machine with 4 cores and no hyperthreading.
+You may want to increase the chunksize on a machine with many cores for better performance, as a larger chunksize per process increases speed.
 Warning: Setting the chunksize too high on a low amount of rendered frames may lead to bad load balancing, resulting in a slower export.